linagora/linshare/documentation/EN/epics/new-admin-portal/story-476-root-admin-can-manage-root-domain-quota.md

 - When I click button Save, If there is no error, there will be a successful notification
 - The updated information will be saved and applied for nested domains.
 - If after updating, the settings in root domain conflicts with current setting of nested domain, the error symbol will be shown in domain tree and in every detail setting.
+- I can click on the link :"Allocate quota for specific user", then I am navigated to User list screen
+- I can find a user then set up quota for that user.
+Otherwise, the quota of each user will be inherited from its domain setting.

 [Back to Summary](#summary)